Ernest Morgado

 Ernest Frank Morgado (1917 – November 5, 2002) was a Portuguese-American businessman and community leader known for creating huli-huli chicken.

 Early life

-Ernest Frank Morgado was born in 1917 in Hilo, Hawaii, a second-generation Portuguese American with ancestry in the Azores.
+Ernest Frank Morgado was born in 1917 in Hilo, Hawaii, a second-generation Portuguese ancestry from Azores.
 He graduated from Saint Louis School in Kaimuki, Hawaii, and served as a chief petty officer in naval intelligence during World War II.

 Career

 After the war, Morgado built the first mechanized feed manufacturing facility in the Philippines.
 As president of Hawaii Grain Corp. in the 1960s, Morgado oversaw the development of the first grain elevator in Honolulu.

 From 1974 to 1981, he served on the Hawaii Board of Agriculture.
 Morgado co-founded the Portuguese Chamber of Commerce in 1977 with city councilman John Henry Felix.
 He entered the Guinness Book of World Records for the largest chicken barbecue, cooking 46,386 halves at a fundraiser for ʻIolani School in 1981.